‘Mission of Free The Bears: To protect, preserve and enrich the lives of bears throughout the world.’

 And so it began.
 A 55 year old housewife and mother soon found her name linked with the bears’ plight in newspapers, even Parliament.
 ‘What can we do to help?’, strangers began to ask.
 ‘It was then I realised I could not stop with this one petition ..
 I had to help free the bears, one step at a time’.

-In the early days the small but fast growing group focused on raising money to direct to those on the ground, in particular Jill Robertson who later formed Animals Asia and who has done so much fine work.
-Out of the blue ‘Free The Bears’ was asked to help with little Sun bears in Cambodia and destined for a horrible fate (I will not describe it here: it still upsets me).
-This mission seemed impossible and was not helped by some idiocies of bureaucracy at the Australian end.
-But again, good people rallied: a member of Parliament, a television crew, an airline, Taronga zoo and many more.
+In the early days, the small but fast growing group focused on raising money to direct to those on the ground, in particular Jill Robertson who later formed Animals Asia and who has done so much fine work.
+Out of the blue ‘Free The Bears’ was asked to help with three little Sun bears in Cambodia destined for a horrible fate (I will not describe it here: it still upsets me).
+This mission seemed impossible.
+But again, people rallied: a member of Parliament, a television crew, an airline, Taronga zoo and more.
 The saved bears, ‘Lucille’, ‘Victoria’, and ‘Mr Hobbs’ touched down in Sydney in 1997.

-Since that time Free the Bears has worked ceaselessly, one step at a time, first in Cambodia then Laos and Vietnam, to build and run sanctuaries for the animals.
-Teaming with local groups and agencies, Free The Bears has helped raise awareness in these nations about their precious wildlife.
-Humans are helped too: some of the very villagers who, driven by extreme poverty, once poached bears, are now equipped and trained to be rangers, diligently protecting the wildlife in their territories.
+Since that time Free the Bears has worked ceaselessly, one step at a time, teaming up with local groups and agencies, first in Cambodia then Laos and Vietnam, to build and run sanctuaries for the animals.
+Some of the very villagers who, driven by extreme poverty, once poached bears, are now equipped and trained to be rangers, and they diligently protect the wildlife in their territories.

 I watch with a lump in my throat as Raju, the last known dancing bear of India, walks the road to freedom.
 This is animal welfare history in the making.

-Mary speaks not just of the good days and successes but of the struggles, the disappointments, and of personal loss.
+In the book, Mary speaks not just of the good days and successes but of the struggles, the disappointments, and of personal loss.
 We are also confronted, sadly, with the seeming unending capacity of some humans for the ghastly treatment of animals.
 Some of the rescued bears were so badly injured and weak they could not survive.
 Others had lost limbs, or had organ troubles, or had lost all their teeth, or were blind.
-Twenty six years after Mary Hutton stood up alone in that shopping centre, and despite all the work achieved by Free the Bears, and by similar organisations around the world, the need is as great as ever.
-Yet every single bear rescued can now live a safe and pampered life in a sanctuary.
+It is a sad fact that 27 years after Mary Hutton stood up alone in that shopping centre, and despite all the work achieved by Free the Bears, and by similar organisations around the world, the need is as great as ever.
+But every bear that has been rescued can now live a safe and pampered life in a sanctuary.

 The light is back in their eyes.